charvishukla/cse151a-pokemon-project/README.md

 # cse151a-pokemon-project
 Building Machine learning models around Pokemon card prices and attributes
-## Milstone 2 Todos
-* Setup Notebook for data exploration (similar to prof's dataset notebooks)
-* Figure out what features and observations to drop
-* Data cleaning (strings)
-* Think of data encoding schemes
-* Distribute roles/jobs
-* FINALIZE FEATURES FOR DATASET
-* Updates on merging

 ## Dataset Retrieval
 Our data was scraped using the [Price charting API](https://www.pricecharting.com/api-documentation).
 Initially, we had $60296$ observations with $27$ features.
+The second dataset we used was the [Pokemon Cards dataset from Kaggle](https://www.kaggle.com/datasets/adampq/pokemon-tcg-all-cards-1999-2023/data).
+We combined both of these datasets, and the resulting dataset has $30300$ observations with $56 features$.
+We dropped columns with a really high number of null values, and also irrelevant colunns that we thought were un-informative to our study.
+The code for the same can be found in our `cse151a_pokemon_project_exploration.ipynb` file

+## Dataset download and Environmment set-up instructions:
+**Dataset Download** -
+1. The Pokemon Cards Data can be downloaded form Kaggle by following this link: https://www.kaggle.com/datasets/adampq/pokemon-tcg-all-cards-1999-2023/data
+2. The Price Charting Data was extracted using a paid API, which is stored in a private google drive found here: [ADD LINK]

 We have the following features in `price-guide.csv` file:

 1. `id` - The unique identifier for the specific Pokémon Card labeled by Price Charting
 2. `console-name` - The name of the collection (set) that the Pokémon Card was released in
 3. `product-name` - The name of the Pokémon Card